ranidspace/BlenderBfresImporter/README.md

 # Bfres Importer

-This addon is an importer for the Nintendo .bfres file format.
+This is a Blender(4.0+) addon imports the Nintendo .bfres file format.

 ## Installation